Letter: Charter change needed

 To the Editor:

-Ridgefield, it is time to modify the town’s Annual Town and Budget Meeting through a Charter revision that eliminates the ability to reduce budgets prior to the budget referendum.
+In a letter to the Ridgefield Press dated May 23, 2019, Bill Davidson wrote that it’s time to “modify the town’s Annual Town and Budget Meeting through a Charter revision that eliminates the ability to reduce budgets prior to a budget referendum.”